mehulagg/gitlab/doc/user/clusters/cost_management.md

 1. Clone the [`kubecost-cost-model`](https://gitlab.com/gitlab-examples/kubecost-cost-model/)
    example repository, which contains minor modifications to the upstream kubecost `cost-model`:
    - Configures your Prometheus endpoint to the GitLab-managed Prometheus.
 You may need to change this value if you use a non-managed Prometheus.
-See the next section for details.
    - Adds the necessary annotations to the deployment manifest to be scraped by GitLab-managed Prometheus.
    - Changes the Google Pricing API access key to GitLab's access key.
    - Contains definitions for a custom GitLab Metrics dashboard to show the cost insights.
 1. Connect GitLab with Prometheus, depending on your configuration:
    - *If Prometheus is already configured,* navigate to **Settings > Integrations > Prometheus** to provide the API endpoint of your Prometheus server.
    - *For GitLab-managed Prometheus,* navigate to your cluster's **Details** page, select the **Applications** tab, and install Prometheus.
 The integration is auto-configured for you.
 1. Set up the Prometheus integration on the cloned example project.
 1. Add the Kubecost `cost-model` to your cluster:
    - *For non-managed clusters*, deploy it with GitLab CI/CD.